btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 ## How to create a Pay Button with a custom amount?

-BTCPay Pay Button which can be found in Store Settings > Pay Button, currently does not support custom amounts.
+The BTCPay Server Pay Button which can be found in Store Settings > Pay Button, currently does not support custom amounts.
 However, you can use a work-around:

 * [Create Point of sale app](../WhatsNext.md#creating-the-point-of-sale-app)